bib0x/ksearch/README.md

 To solve this memory issue, I use this tool to index where I store my stuff.
 However, it's a manual indexing process (where you have to write your CUE file) which is kind of slow.

-Cheatsheets are defined using CUE language to generate JSON files that could be parsed next by this tool.
+Knowledges are defined using CUE language to generate JSON files that could be parsed next by this tool.

 ## Usage

 ```
-CLI to search knowlege from JSON cheatsheets
+CLI to search knowlege from JSON files

 Usage: ksearch [OPTIONS]